 NuGet provider is required to continue.
 PowerShellGet requires NuGet provider version '2.8.5.201' or newer to interact with NuGet-based repositories.
 The NuGet provider must be available in 'C:\Program Files\PackageManagement\ProviderAssemblies' or 'C:\Users\<user>\AppData\Local\PackageManagement\ProviderAssemblies'.
 You can also install the NuGet provider by running 'Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force'.
 Do you want PowerShellGet to install and import the NuGet provider now?
 [Y] Yes [N] No [S] Suspend [?]
 Help (default is "Y"): Y

-Once NuGet has installed you will then be prompted to install the Exchange Online Management module.
+Once NuGet has been installed, you will then be prompted to install the Exchange Online Management module.
 Press Y and hit Enter.

 Untrusted repository.
 You are installing the modules from an untrusted repository.
 If you trust this repository, change its InstallationPolicy value by running the Set-PSRepository cmdlet.
 Are you sure you want to install the modules from 'PSGallery'?
 [Y] Yes [A] Yes to All [N] No [L] No to All [S] Suspend [?]
 Help (default is "N"): Y